wuyichen24/software-engineering-abbreviations-acronyms/README.md

    - Action–Domain–Responder
 - AES
    - Advanced Encryption Standard
+- AFAICT
+   - As Far As I Can Tell
+- AFAIK
+   - As Far As I Know
 - AI
    - Artificial Intelligence
+- AKA
+   - As Known As
 - AKM
    - Architectural Knowledge Management
 - ALM